 Music & God’s Truth

 The same thing is also true with respect to music.
 Music in the church is God’s gift to us to drive his truths down deeper into our souls and connect with us internally in ways that mere verbal forms of communication cannot.
 Now, we are not saying here that music is somehow inspired, or that the Word of God is insufficient and needs supplementation.
 God has given us his all-sufficient, inspired, inerrant Word in written form in the genres and contents in which we have it, and it possesses all that we need for every good work in Jesus (2 Tim.
 3:16-17).

 Rather, what we are saying is that music in the church is a divinely-given supplementation that reinforces God’s truths in our hearts, shaping our affections and touching our feelings (for lack of a better term) in deep and meaningful ways that it might not during the ordinary reading of it.
 (The same exact dynamic is also at work in the preaching of the Word—cf. Westminster Shorter Catechism—but again, that is a different discussion.)

-In the coming days, or months, or years (?), we’ll be creating a series of articles that walk through, devotionally and ‘expositionally’, if you will, the lyrics of some of the great songs of Christian history, past and present.
-We won’t go verse-by-verse through these songs necessarily, or cover all the lyrics of every song we look at.
+In the days and years ahead, we’ll occasionally be publishing articles called “Lyrical Expositions” that walk through, devotionally and ‘expositionally,’ the lyrics of some of the great songs of Christian history, past and present.
+We won’t guarantee any kind of frequency, and we won’t go verse-by-verse through these songs necessarily, or cover all the lyrics of every song we look at.
 But we will take time to think about some of the great Christian truths that those songs convey, and the doctrinal and theological certainties that informed the authors as they wrote.
-We’ll call this series “Lyrical Expositions,” and we’ll do it as often and as long as the Lord allows.

-That said, be on the lookout for our first article in this series, where we’ll look at “I Asked the Lord That I Might Grow” by John Newton.
+Our first article in this series in the near future will be “I Asked the Lord That I Might Grow” by John Newton.